The Pros and Cons of Water-Based Paint

 Yellowing of Oil-Based Paint

 Remember I said there are now restrictions in the number of VOCs a manufacturer can add to a tin of paint?
 Well, those VOCs are there to prevent the discolouring of oil-based paint over time.
-This is due to the linseed oil used in these products, bleeding through the hardened paint finish.
+This is due to the alkyd oil used in these products yellowing over time and changing the paint finish.
 Now VOCs are so tightly restricted, the yellowing of oil-based paint is a real issue, particularly in rooms with little natural light.

 Some oil-based brands and products are worse than others.
 I’ve had real issues with Johnstone’s Trade products yellowing in the past.
 Oil-based gloss is awfully bad for yellowing due to the amount of oil contained in the paint.